The Drummonds of Colquhalzie

 Professor Colin Drummond of Edinburgh University (Baptised 11 Jun 1684 in Errol, Perthshire, Scotland – 02 November 1753 in Edinburgh, Midlothian, Scotland).

 In the first article, Professor Colin Drummond of the Lennoch & Megginch line is not our ancestor!, we looked into claims in various internet trees that our Colin Drummond from Auchterarder was baptised on 11th June 1684 in Errol parish in Perthshire.
-This Colin Drummond was the son Adam Drummond, 9th Baron of Lennoch, 2nd of Megginch and his wife Alison Hay, daughter of John Hay of Haystoun.
+This Colin Drummond was the son of Adam Drummond, 9th Baron of Lennoch, 2nd of Megginch and his wife Alison Hay, daughter of John Hay of Haystoun.
 This Colin Drummond is even occasionally – and erroneously – described as “Sir Colin Dummond, Earl of Lennoch“.
 Lennoch was in reality a Scottish feudal barony, not an Earldom.
 Presumably Lennoch had been confused with the ancient Earldom of Lennox.
-Colin Drummond of the Lennoch & Magginch line was a descendant of, amongst others, King David I of Scots, Edmund Ironside, King of England, Henry I, King of France, Robert I, Duke of Normandy, and Yuruslav I, Grand Prince of Rus, and so was extremely well connected.
+Colin Drummond of the Lennoch & Magginch line was a descendant of, amongst others, King David I of Scots; Edmund Ironside, King of England; Henry I, King of France; Robert I, Duke of Normandy: and Yuroslav I, Grand Prince of Rus; and Charlemagne, so was extremely well connected.

-As this Lennoch connection seemed unlikely, although not impossible, I researched Colin Drumond, son of Adam Drummond, 9th of Lennoch and 2nd of Megginch.
-After initially drawing a blank, I was gradually able to assemble his life story and demonstrate that he had not married in Auchterarder but had in fact enjoyed a distinguished career as Professor of Logic, Metaphysics and Greek at Edinburgh University.
+A connection between our Drummonds and the Lennoch line seemed unlikely, although not impossible.
+Therefore I researched Colin Drummond, son of Adam Drummond, 9th of Lennoch and 2nd of Megginch.
+After initially drawing a blank, I was slowly able to assemble his life story and demonstrate that he had not married in Auchterarder but had in fact enjoyed a distinguished career as Professor of Logic, Metaphysics and Greek at Edinburgh University.
 Professor Colin Drummond died on 02 November 1753 and was buried in Greyfriars kirkyard in Edinburgh.

 The Testament Dative & Inventory of the deceased Coline Drummond in Borland Bog of Ouchterarder and the also deceased Janet Burnet his spouse, both in the parish of Ouchterarder and Commisariot of Dunblane, the time of their deceases which was in the month of ……………….
 Faithfully made and given up by Charles Drummond in Ouchterarder only Executor dative Decerned to the said efunct By Decret of the Commisary Panll.. of the said Commisariot as the same of the date of these present in itself more fully bears.